THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [29] Deposition of Soldier Ephraim Hall, HNH, Vol.XXX, No.3 at 200.

-[31] New Hampshire Provincial Papers, compiled by Nathaniel Bouton, D.D., Orren C. Moore, State Printer, Nashua, NH (1873), Vol. VII at 420-421, Report of Captain Cochran to Governor Wentworth dated December 14, 1774; Forrest F. Lange, "The Seizure of Fort William and Mary in 1774," Essays on New Hampshire's Part in the Struggle for American Independence, collected and edited by the Bicentennial Committee of the New Hampshire Society, Sons of the American Revolution (1979) at 28.
-The attackers of the fort purportedly left one barrel of powder because the King's importation order evidenced such a strong desire for it.
+[31] Forrest F. Lange, "The Seizure of Fort William and Mary in 1774," Essays on New Hampshire's Part in the Struggle for American Independence, collected and edited by the Bicentennial Committee of the New Hampshire Society, Sons of the American Revolution (1979) at 28.
+The Americans are purported to have sarcastically left one barrel of powder because the King's importation order evidenced such a strong desire for it.

 [32] Letter of John Wentworth to Thomas Gage, December 14, 1774, New Hampshire Provincial Papers, Vol. VII at 420.

-[33] Order of Theodore Atkinson to Captain Dennet of the First New Hampshire Militia,.
+[33] Order of Theodore Atkinson to Captain Dennet of the First New Hampshire Militia, December 15, 1774, New Hampshire Provincial Papers, Vol VII at 421.

 [34] Deposition of Rockingham County Sheriff John Parker, HNH, Vol. XXX, No. 3 at 188.